menus12/ML-Learn-2024/README.md

 | 5   | 2.92      | 1209  | 0    | 0             | 5.10          | -2.17    |
 | ... | ...       | ...   | ...  | ...           | ...           | ...      |

 The output of the regression analysis is applied to the individual data points.
 Each row is an observation aka datapoint.
-As mentioned before, the time_diff is the dependent variable, whereas the words, pics, and video_minutes columns are the independent variables.
-The time_diff_hat contains the predicted values based on the regression model and the residual column shows the difference between the actual values and the predicted values.
-For example, as seen in the first row, the actual 'time_diff' is 4.17, and the predicted 'time_diff_hat' is 4.96.
+As mentioned before, the time_diff is the dependent variable, whereas the `words`, `pics`, and `video_minutes` columns are the independent variables.
+The `time_diff_hat` contains the predicted values based on the regression model and the residual column shows the difference between the actual values and the predicted values.
+For example, as seen in the first row, the actual `time_diff` is 4.17, and the predicted `time_diff_hat` is 4.96.
 The difference between these two values, which is the residual, is -0.792.
 This means that the model, for this observation/row, shows the (underpredicted) time difference by 0.792 units.

 #### Correlation matrix